-"Install a new four-stop elevator on the south side of Market Street at the Castro Muni Station.
-The top level of the new elevator structure will be located at Harvey Milk Plaza on Market Street, and it will service the concourse and platform levels of the Station below.
-The new elevator structure will integrate with the existing architectural and structural framework of the building.
-This project also includes creating an accessible path from the southwest corner of Market and Castro Streets to the Plaza-level elevator entrance."
+The entire Potrero Maintenance facility will be rebuilt to Install a new four-stop elevator on the south side of provide a larger facility that services and stores trolley Market Street at the Castro Muni Station.
+The top level of coaches and provides training.
+The facility will be decked the new elevator structure will be located at Harvey Milk and will possibly include transit oriented development, Plaza on Market Street, and it will service the concourse up to 11 floors, along the Mariposa Street side of the and platform levels of the Station below.
+The new elevator facility facing towards Franklin Square Park.
+The project structure will integrate with the existing architectural and will include vehicle storage, maintenance, bus wash, and structural framework of the building.
+This project also development, all while potentially preserving the historic includes creating an accessible path from the southwest nature of the existing building. corner of Market and Castro Streets to the Plaza-level elevator entrance.
+FC078: Bus Simulator